Main Menu

 • Sensitive skin

-Greyhounds are docile, quiet, gentle and loving pets.
+Notably, Greyhounds are docile, quiet, gentle, and loving pets.
 They each have their own personality, with different traits and behavior depending on whether they were purely show or working dogs.
 Although many adopted greyhounds are retired racing dogs, they adjust very well as adults to their new homes.
 They don’t tend to bark or howl, but they are mistrustful of strangers.
 When they are not sprinting outside, they are couch potatoes at home, mostly relaxing or sleeping for 18 hours a day.
-It is difficult for them to be left alone for several hours, as they need a lot of attention and care.
-They enjoy being around people and other pets.
+However, it is difficult for them to be left alone for several hours, as they need a lot of attention and care.
+That’s because they enjoy being around people and other pets.

-As puppies, they are more demanding than as adults, with a need for playtime of 1 to 2 hours a day.
-They need chew toys to learn not to mouth on people.
+As puppies, they are more demanding than adults, with a need for playtime of 1 to 2 hours a day.
+Likewise, they need chew toys to learn not to mouth on people.

 How To Take Care of Greyhounds

-The most important decision in adopting a greyhound is whether it should be a puppy or an adult, because they are different in their needs and behavior.
-From this, new pet owners can learn about how to care for greyhounds at various ages.
+The most important decision in adopting a greyhound is whether it should be a puppy or an adult because they are different in their needs and behavior.
+From there, new pet owners can learn about how to care for these dogs at various ages.
 The breed also has unique health factors that must be considered.

-Greyhounds demand a diet higher in fat, calories and protein than some other dogs.
-They need a high-quality dog food for their age:
+Most importantly, greyhounds demand a diet higher in fat, calories, and protein than some other dogs.
+More specifically, they need high-quality dog food for their age.

-Puppies enjoy puppy kibble and pureed meat.
-To meet the dietary needs of adults, feed them a mixture of dry food and chopped meat.
-They need 250-300g of meat a day, plus vegetables or fruit.
-Like other pets, you should research what human foods are safe for them to eat.
+At first, puppies enjoy puppy kibble and pureed meat.
+Later, to meet the dietary needs of adults, feed them a mixture of dry food and chopped meat.
+In particular, they need 250-300g of meat a day.
+Like other pets, you should remember what human foods are safe for them to eat.
 Some examples of greyhound-safe fruit are bananas, apples, oranges, and watermelons.
-Vegetables they can eat are carrots, green beans, zucchini, cucumber, and cooked potato.
-They can also eat rice and pasta.
+Also, vegetables they can eat are carrots, green beans, zucchini, cucumber, and cooked potato.
+Additionally, they can eat rice and pasta.

 Best Greyhound Insurance

 The best insurance for your greyhound is a plan that allows them to see any vet, emergency clinic or specialist in the country.
-It should have unlimited or no restrictions on coverage.
-Keep in mind that some insurance companies have exclusions for performance dogs.
+Importantly, it should have unlimited or no restrictions on coverage.
+Also, keep in mind that some insurance companies have exclusions for performance dogs.

 This breed’s short coat goes through light seasonal shedding.
 It needs no more than a monthly bath and weekly rubdown with a damp cloth or grooming glove.
-Nails should be trimmed and ears cleaned regularly.
-You should brush their teeth every day with a special toothpaste formulated for dogs.
+Secondly, nails should be trimmed and ears cleaned regularly.
+Finally, you should brush their teeth every day with a special toothpaste formulated for dogs.

 Greyhounds enjoy sprinting, with an average high speed of 45 mph.
 Part of their exercise is mental stimulation, so they could enjoy games or hidden treats.
 Other than a daily walk, they need an additional 30-40 minutes of exercise each day.
 They do well living in apartments if they get to be walked.
 If there is no yard, they will require more frequent walking.
 To burst off excess energy, greyhounds sprint in the backyard or through the house.
 Walk them in the early morning and evening to avoid sunburn, and wait an hour after feeding them before playing to avoid bloat or torsion.

 Puppies are born in litters of 1-12.
-Like most breeds, during puppyhood greyhounds express mouthiness and the tendency to chew on, nip or play-bite.
-Mouthy dogs tend to use their mouths to hold or “herd” humans, so they need to learn to redirect it to chew toys.
-Greyhounds, like other mouthy breeds, love to play fetch, and they also enjoy chewing on stimulating and rewarding toys stuffed with kibble or treats.
+Like most breeds, during puppyhood greyhounds express mouthiness and the tendency to chew on, nip, or play-bite.
+Mouthy dogs tend to use their mouths to hold or “herd” humans, so they need to learn to redirect to chew toys.
+Like other mouthy breeds, greyhounds love to play fetch, and they also enjoy chewing on stimulating and rewarding toys stuffed with kibble or treats.
 This breed needs a lot of attention and training during puppyhood.

 Greyhounds and Children